-Resident and commuting students are responsible to abide by the Community Standards both on and off campus from the day they arrive on campus until they leave in the spring semester and/or May term.
+Resident and commuting students are responsible to abide by the Community Standards both on- and off-campus from the day they arrive on campus until they leave in the spring semester and/or May term.

-All Community Standards must be adhered to if a student chooses to live, work or attend classes on campus during the summer.
+All Community Standards must be adhered to if a student chooses to live, work, or attend classes on campus during the summer.
 Additionally, SAU does reserve the right to address the nontraditional student who resides off campus, on an individual basis.

-The University fully expects all of its students to abide by the legal standards of the county, state and federal governments.
-The University reserves the right to hold students accountable when made aware of any such violations, or any violation of federal, state or municipal law, whether on or off campus.
+The University fully expects all of its students to abide by the legal standards of local, county, state, and federal governments.
+The University reserves the right to hold students accountable for any civil violations.